 - Hip flexor and quadriceps stretch

-Why am I having right hip pain after hiking?
+Why am I getting right hip pain after hiking?

 When stepping up on a large boulder, do you step with your right leg or left?
 If you’re right-side dominant, your power leg should be your right.
 And the most dominant leg typically handles the highest load of stress.